You need a recreational sea fishing licence for the following types of fishing specified below.

 change your details.

-If you lose your licence card, you can
+If you lose or would like to later apply for a plastic licence card, you can

 The licensing system issues you with a unique licence number that you can renew in future years so you can have the same buoy markings from year to year.